Ben Christ

 b.
 2000

-My practice combines academic research, interviews, and on-site research with diverse media, including 3D rendering, 3D printing, AI-generated imagery, photography, video, and internet-sourced imagery.
+My practice combines academic research, interviews, and on-site investigation with diverse media, including 3D rendering, 3D printing, AI-generated imagery, photography, video, and internet-sourced material.

 Instagram